-As of June 9, 2021, we owned 12 Swiss pending patent applications, one U.S. pending patent application and one pending PCT application that has not entered national stage as further described below.
+As of April 19, 2021, we owned 10 Swiss pending patent applications, one U.S. pending patent application and one pending PCT application that has not entered national stage relating to our QuEEN platform and our GSPT1 program as further described below.
 Patent prosecution related to our pending patent applications is in the early stages and, as such, no patent examiner has yet fully scrutinized the merits of any of our pending patent applications.
 Additionally, we own three pending U.S. applications to register trademark for our marks "MONTE ROSA," "MONTE ROSA THERAPEUTICS" and "GLUEOMICS."

-With respect to our GSPT1 program, as of June 9, 2021, we owned five Swiss priority patent applications and one PCT patent application (WO2021069705) that has not entered national stage that cover various GSPT1 degraders.
+With respect to our GSPT1 program, as of April 19, 2021, we owned four Swiss priority patent applications and one PCT patent application (WO2021069705) that has not entered national stage that cover various GSPT1 degraders.
 Each of these patent applications includes composition of matter, pharmaceutical compositions, and methods of using the disclosed GSPT1 degraders.
-Any U.S. or foreign patent issuing from the PCT patent application, if such patent is issued, would be scheduled to expire in 2040, and any U.S. or foreign patents issuing from the five Swiss priority patent applications, if such patents are issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension, and assuming national phase entries are timely made based upon the pending PCT application and timely payment of all applicable maintenance or annuity fees.
-We also own six Swiss priority patent applications that cover biomarkers and one Swiss priority patent application directed to certain methods of reading through nonsense mutations, each of which relates to our GSPT1 program.
-Any U.S. or foreign patents issuing from these seven Swiss priority patent applications, if such patents are issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension, and assuming national phase entries are timely made based upon the pending PCT application and timely payment of all applicable maintenance or annuity fees.
-We also own one U.S. provisional patent application relating to our CDK1 program, and one U.S. provisional patent application relating to our NEK7 program.
-Any U.S. or foreign patents issuing from these U.S. provisional patent applications, if such patents are issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension.
+Any U.S. or foreign patent issuing from the PCT patent application, if such patent is issued, would be scheduled to expire in 2040, and any U.S. or foreign patents issuing from the four Swiss priority patent applications, if such patents are issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension, and assuming national phase entries are timely made based upon the pending PCT application and timely payment of all applicable maintenance or annuity fees.
+We also own four Swiss priority patent applications that cover biomarkers and one Swiss priority patent application directed to certain methods of reading through nonsense mutations, each of which relates to our GSPT1 program.
+Any U.S. or foreign patents issuing from these five Swiss priority patent applications, if such patents are issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension, and assuming national phase entries are timely made based upon the pending PCT application and timely payment of all applicable maintenance or annuity fees.

-With respect to our QuEEN platform, as of June 9, 2021, we owned two U.S. provisional patent applications that covers our QuEEN platform and the use thereof in developing and applying therapeutics.
-We are continuing to assess whether we will convert these U.S. provisional patent applications into non-provisional patent applications and ultimately seek patent protection for our QuEEN platform, or instead maintain the intellectual property described in these provisional patent application as trade secrets.
-Any U.S. or foreign patent issuing from these U.S. provisional patent applications, if such patents are issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension.
+With respect to our QuEEN platform, as of April 19, 2021, we owned one U.S. provisional patent application that covers our QuEEN platform and the use thereof in developing and applying therapeutics.
+We are continuing to assess whether we will convert this U.S. provisional patent application into a non-provisional patent application and ultimately seek patent protection for our QuEEN platform, or instead maintain the intellectual property described in this provisional patent application as a trade secret.
+Any U.S. or foreign patent issuing from this U.S. provisional patent application, if such patent is issued, would be scheduled to expire in 2042, excluding any additional term for patent term adjustment or patent term extension.